At 1Point4Teacher, we currently teach English to years 1-6

 Phonics and spellings

-Our Year 1 programme consists of phonics learning at the centre as I believe phonics is the first step in helping children to crack the code of reading and writing.
-I therefore use phonics as the main method for children to learn how to read words.
+Our Year 1 programme consists of phonics learning as the foundation, as I believe phonics is the first step in helping children to crack the code of reading and writing.
+I therefore use phonics as the main method in teaching children how to read words.
 I teach it in a systematic way using Letters and Sounds combined with the year 1 element of the KS1 spelling curriculum.
 Your child’s first lesson includes an assessment where I will identify their learning gaps.
 This will incorporate their ability to identify sounds.
 For example, if your child does not know the ‘air’ sound they may find words like ‘chair’ and ‘fair’ difficult to read and spell.
-Once identified a lesson plan will be generated and these gaps will be focused on first before moving onto other subject such as those listed above.
+Once identified a lesson plan will be generated and these gaps will be focused on first before moving onto other subject areas such as those listed below.

 These will coincide with the chosen style used at your child’s schools.
 I will check how they hold their pencil and how they are forming every single letter of the alphabet, starting with the letters: c, a, o, d, g and q before moving on to the sizing of the letters and writing on a line.
 I use a range of equipment so that children who write with their left hand can also access the same services as children who use their right hand.
 This equipment includes pencil stoppers and triangular pencils.

 Your child will be taught to: